 - 4.2.
 Loosen, but do not remove, the carburetor drain screw and drain fuel remaining in bowl into a small container, then pour the fuel from the container into vehicle fuel tank.
 Tighten the carburetor drain screw. - 4.3.
-Fill fuel tank to about 1 inch (2.5 cm) from top of fuel tank and, following manufacturer's directions, add a commercially available fuel stabilizer (such as Sta-Bil®). - 4.4.
+Fill fuel tank to about 1 inch (2.5 cm) from top of fuel tank and, following manufacturer's directions, add a commercially available fuel stabilizer (such as Sta-Bil[®]). - 4.4.
 Disconnect fuel vent line from fuel tank vent nipple. - 4.5.
 Plug the fuel tank vent nipple so that it is air tight.
 We recommend using a slip-on vinyl cap. - 5.
 Disconnect the battery cables as instructed.
-See WARNING "To avoid unintentionally starting..." in General Warning, Section 1, Page 1-1. - 6.
-To protect the engine, remove spark plug and pour 1/2 ounce (14.2 mL) of SAE 10 weight oil into engine through the spark plug hole.
+See WARNING "To avoid unintentionally starting..." in General Warning, Section 1, Page 1-2. - To protect the engine, remove spark plug and pour 1/2 ounce (14.2 mL) of SAE 10 weight oil into engine through the spark plug hole.
 Rotate engine crankshaft by hand several times and then install the spark plug. - 7.
 Adjust tires to recommended tire pressure.
-See Section 2 Vehicle Specifications. - Lubricate front suspension and do all other semiannual periodic lubrication.
-See Periodic Lubrication Schedule, Section 10 - Periodic Maintenance, in the appropriate maintenance and service supplement. - 9.
-Thoroughly clean front body, rear body, seats, cargo bed, engine compartment, and underside of vehicle.
+See Section 2 Vehicle Specifications. - 8.
+Perform semiannual periodic lubrication.
+See Periodic Lubrication Schedule, Section 10 Periodic Maintenance, in the appropriate maintenance and service supplement. - 9.
+Thoroughly clean front body, rear body, seats, cargo bed, engine compartment, and underside of vehicle. - 10.
+Do not engage the park brake.
+Chock the wheels to prevent the vehicle from rolling.